 Jacqueline Bhabha, JD, MsC is a Professor of the Practice of Health and Human Rights at the Harvard T.H.
 Chan School of Public Health.
-She is also the Jeremiah Smith, Jr. Lecturer in Law at Harvard Law School, and Adjunct Lecturer in Public Policy at the Harvard Kennedy School.
-She is the Director of Research at the FXB Center for Health and Human Rights, Harvard’s only university wide Human Rights research center.
+She is also the Jeremiah Smith, Jr. Lecturer in Law at Harvard Law School, and Adjunct Lecturer in Public Policy at Harvard Kennedy School.
+She is the Director of Research at the FXB Center for Health and Human Rights, Harvard’s only university-wide human rights research center.
 From 1997 to 2001 Bhabha founded and directed the Human Rights Program at the University of Chicago.
 Prior to 1997, she was a practicing human rights lawyer in London and at the European Court of Human Rights in Strasbourg.
 She has published extensively on issues of transnational child migration, refugee protection, children’s rights and citizenship.
-She is the author of Child Migration & Human Rights in a Global Age (Princeton University Press, 2014), the editor of Children Without A State (MIT Press, 2011), and of Human Rights and Adolescence (University of Pennsylvania Press, 2014).
-Her current research focuses on adolescents at risk of violence, social exclusion or discrimination.
-She is actively engaged in several research projects in India, examining the factors that drive access of low caste girls from illiterate families to higher education, and that transform gender norms among children and adolescents.
-She also works on similar issues within the Roma community in Europe.
-Bhabha serves on the board of the Scholars at Risk Network, the World Peace Foundation and the Journal of Refugee Studies.
+She is the author of Can We Solve the Migration Crisis?
+(Polity Press, 2018) and Child Migration & Human Rights in a Global Age (Princeton University Press, 2014), the editor of Children Without A State (MIT Press, 2011), Human Rights and Adolescence (University of Pennsylvania Press, 2014) and co-editor of a book on reparations for state injustice, Roma and access to higher education.
+Her current research focuses on the protection of refugee rights in the face of exclusion and shifting borders, and on mechanisms for strengthening pro migrant solidarity.
+She is actively engaged in several research projects in Greece, Mexico, Poland inter alia.
+Bhabha serves on the board of the Scholars at Risk Network, the World Peace Foundation, the Institute on Statelessness and Inclusion and the Journal of Refugee Studies.